hyperhq/docs.hyper.sh-hyper/Feature/container/func.md

   $ hyper func rm helloworld

 ## Notes
-* Func has a limitation of container quota, open the [Account](https://console.hyper.sh/account/) page to request increase.
+* Func has a limitation of container quota, which is the maximum number of concurrent containers, open the [Account](https://console.hyper.sh/account/) page to request increase.
 * Every func includes 50MB of free space for STDIN and STDOUT data (with rotation).